-Heuristic: A generally recognized rule of thumb that helps to achieve usability.
+A Heuristic is a generally recognized rule of thumb that helps to achieve usability.

-1. Prevent well-known usability problems by teaching them to designers.
+- Prevent well-known usability problems by teaching the heuristics to designers.

 A bit of history

 The first set of heuristics was published by Rolf Molich and Jakob Nielsen in 1990.

 A revised version of these heuristics was published by Jakob Nielsen in 1994.
 The revised version expanded the scope of the heuristics and described each heuristic in a compact and elegant way.
 I did not participate in the revision.

 A reliable set of heuristics has stood the test of time

 Example: People tell me that the following heuristic is hard to interpret: “Match between system and the real world“

 A good set of heuristics comes with plenty of examples that translate the heuristics into everyday language.
 I recommend at least two examples per heuristic, ideally a software and a hardware example.